SariSafe13/OOP_EX1/README.md

 user.
 Eventually, the whole process that was just introduced is actually done for every call that happens in our building.

+Similar Mechanism:
+• Waze – gives us the fastest route to use.
+• Choosing an uber driver – more like choosing the fastest driver.
+• Fire department – more like sending the closest fire engine; the fastest to arrive to the fireplace.

 # Objects We Created:

+Call: Represents a call.
+Elevator: Represents a Elevator.
+Building: Represents the Building we have.
+Allocation:  Responsible to allocate and there all methods and function we created and the case to read+load Json and CSV Files.